 With the evolution of BIM processes and requirements that are typical with projects, it is important to define a hierarchy of documents within the contract requirements (if not already included in existing documents).
 This hierarchy prioritizes the documents in the event they contain conflicting information.
-While the order of hierarchy may depend on traditional delivery methods such as DBB with a CM.
+While the order of hierarchy may depend on the CASE STUDY EXAMPLE: Penn State Office of Physical Plant

+Penn State University's Physical Plant is often required to procure projects using traditional deliverv methods such as DBB with a CM.
 To foster collaboration between all the project participants, they hire the CM for preconstruction services and require all parties involved to agree to the same BIM contract addendum and Project Execution Plan.
-This makes it. clear what Penn State expects from the project team, and what the project participants can expect from each other.
+This makes it clear what Penn State expects from the project team, and what the project participants can expect from each other.
 Even organizational structure and may vary from one owner to another, it is important to consider how the hierarchy will affect the BIM process.